• Skip to primary navigation

 Instructions

-• Add water little by little, gather together to form a dough.
+• Gather together to form a dough.

-• Divide into 4 equal portions.
-Make big lemon sized balls.
+• Divide into 4 equal portions.Make big lemon sized balls.

 Notes

-• Cooking on tawa - I drizzle oil on tawa and cook medium flame.
+• Cooking on tawa - I drizzle oil on tawa and cook in medium flame.
 Flip only when one side is cooked.

 • Making multiple rotis - You can make two at same time and alternate while cooking.